DinoChiesa/Apigee-Csv-Shredder/Readme.md

 1. unpack (if you can read this, you've already done that).

-2. configure the build on your machine by loading the Apigee jars into your local cache
+2. configure the build on your machine by loading the Apigee jars into your local cache.
   ```./buildsetup.sh```

 3. Build with maven.